--PCI Express: PCI Express or PCe is the modern and fastest standard of expansion cards.
+-PCI Express: PCI Express or PCe is the modern and fastest standard for expansion cards.
 Newer mainboards come with more PCIe slots.
 This standard provides more bandwidth.

 -PCI: PCI stands for Peripheral Component Interconnect.
 It is an older standard.
 This slot is commonly used for expansion.
-Motherboards still comes with PCI slots.
-Hardware components like modems, network cards, sound card and video card are installed on this slot.
+Motherboards still come with PCI slots.
+Hardware components like modems, network cards, sound card and video card are installed in this slot.

 -ISA: Industry Standard Architecture is oldest expansion slots.
 AT Motherboards used this type of slots.